netguru/BlueSwift/docs/index.md

 # Connection:

-Starting with some code to be deeply later:
+Starting with some code to be described in detail later:

 ```swift
 let connection = BluetoothConnection.shared